 Air traffic took a dive when the Covid-19 pandemic started.
 The pandemic is still keeping airport traffic down, but it’s slowly rebounding.
 And as the world gets back up to speed, so too will airports and the traffic they once saw.
-As operations scale up, airports will need to pay more attention to gate management and explore solutions that make this operations more efficient.
+As operations scale up, airports will need to pay more attention to gate management and explore solutions that make these operations more efficient.

 Air travel was growing at a steady rate before the Covid-19 pandemic pushed its way into daily life.
 2020 and 2021 saw depressed traffic numbers due to the public health crisis, and it’s too early in 2022 to draw any conclusions.